-As Humanists we base our morality on the value of each and every human being.
+As humanists we base our morality on the value of each and every human being.
 From this it is no great leap to our commitment to human rights – including the right of others to disagree with us.
 So we support democratic forms of government, where everyone has the right to participate and the power of the majority to pursue its interests against the wishes of minorities is limited by respect for human rights and individual freedom.
-The British Humanist Association supports the idea of an ‘open society’ – one in which individual liberty, including freedom of belief and speech, is reinforced by a deliberate policy on the part of government and all official bodies of disinterested impartiality towards the many beliefs within society so long as they confirm to agreed minimum conventions.
+Humanists UK supports the idea of an ‘open society’ – one in which individual liberty, including freedom of belief and speech, is reinforced by a deliberate policy on the part of government and all official bodies of disinterested impartiality towards the many beliefs within society so long as they confirm to agreed minimum conventions.

 So, while we seek to promote the humanist lifestance as an alternative to (among others) religious beliefs, we do not seek any privilege in doing so but rely on the persuasiveness of our arguments and the attractiveness of our position.
 Correspondingly, we recognise and respect the deep commitment of other people to religious and other non-humanist views, but we reject any claims they may make to privileged positions by virtue of their beliefs.